wagtail/rfcs/text/078-adopt-stimulus-js.md

 - We want to continue to use Django and HTML (templates) where possible and support existing Django packages and widgets.
 Wagtail is built on Django and should consider that as the first level API that users see, thankfully Django already has a great convention of setting `attrs` on widgets which aligns with the Stimulus approach really well.
 - While more advanced usage such as `StreamField` requires someone to learn Telepath and understand JavaScript, this would be at the more complex end of the spectrum (note: Stimulus may offer a way to make the simple cases of StreamField widgets not require this but that is out of scope of this RFC).
-- The Wagtail community have been asked to advise whether they want to use Node tooling and the answer is mostly no [Poll about node tooling](https://github.com/wagtail/wagtail/discussions/7739#discussioncomment-2244359).
+- The Wagtail community have been asked to advise whether they currently use Node tooling and the answer is mostly no ([Poll about node tooling](https://github.com/wagtail/wagtail/discussions/7739#discussioncomment-2244359)).
 A similar feedback was received on Slack.
 - See also this discussion to [allow modifications using only Python/Django](https://github.com/wagtail/wagtail/discussions/8128).
 - While community feedback needs to be taken in consideration of the overall project goals it is good to get a sense that many Django/Python devs prefer to work day to day in just Django/Python (which kind of makes sense).
-- Of 42 total respondents on Slack and Github 24 or 57% indicated that they already use node tooling in their workflows, while only 18 or 42% do not currently use node tooling.
-While a slight majority of respondents currently use Node tooling at some point in their workflows nearly half do not.
 - However, we did not do a survey asking whether developers are willing to use Node tooling.

 ### Why not more React